 Continued Treatment with Nivolumab May Improve Survival in Patients with Advanced Kidney Cancer

 BUFFALO, N.Y. — Only 12% of kidney cancer patients with advanced disease survive five years after their initial treatment.
-In a Roswell Park Cancer Institute-led study, scientists report that some patients with advanced kidney cancer who continued to receive a novel immunotherapy drug after their disease progressed saw clinical benefit.
+In a Roswell Park Comprehensive Cancer Center-led study, scientists report that some patients with advanced kidney cancer who continued to receive a novel immunotherapy drug after their disease progressed saw clinical benefit.
 The research was published online ahead of print in JAMA Oncology, a journal of the American Medical Association.

 The study investigated the checkpoint inhibitor nivolumab (brand name Opdivo) in the treatment of 168 patients with advanced kidney cancer in a blinded, randomized, multicenter phase II dose-ranging clinical trial conducted at academic centers in the U.S., Canada, Finland and Italy.

 “The analysis from this study demonstrated that continuing the immunotherapy treatment after disease progression is safe and may lead to prolonged survival in this group of patients,” said Saby George, MD, FACP, Associate Professor of Oncology in the Department of Medicine at Roswell Park, first author on the paper.
 “This study demonstrates the need to develop a greater understanding of how newer immunotherapies work and the optimal use of these medications.”